 Campsites during the Lost City hike in Colombia

 I mentioned it before.
 The campsites during the Lost City trek are simple but very well taken care of.
 And if you compare it to other campings during treks in South America, even luxurious.
 There are real beds with mattresses, blankets, pillows and a mosquito net.
-There are toilets with showers (of course with cold water), there is electricity and there is a bar to buy drinks.
+There are toilets with showers (of course with cold water), including electricity and there is a bar to buy drinks.
 In the evening you can even watch soccer and there is wifi for a fee.
-Something you probably don’t want at all, when being in such a beautiful area.
+Something you probably don’t want to use at all, as you are in such a beautiful area.

 Food & beverages along the way